mikecann/ourfiles/README.md

 # Dropvex

-A modern file storage system powered by Convex.
+A simple private file storage system powered by Convex.

-Simply drag and drop files onto the inteface to add files, then download them on another device.
+Simply drag and drop files onto the inteface to add files, then drag them out to download them.

 The project is built using React, Vite, Typescript, Convex, Tailwind